bofm/sublime-a-file-icon/README.md

 Source icons are provided in SVG format (Sublime Text doesn't currently support it).
 We convert them to @1x, @2x and @3x PNG assets before each release via a custom `gulp` task.

-Rasterized icons can be found in `dist/patches` folder.
+Rasterized icons can be found in `icons` folder.

 ## Change Log